NEZNAMY/TAB/.github/wiki/feature_guide_conditional_placeholders.md

 </details>

 ## Display condition of a feature
 The second way is to use condition's name in places where a condition is accepted.
 This includes display conditions for bossbar, scoreboard and layout.
-In these cases yes/no texts are unused, therefore, they do not need to be defined.
+In these cases, yes/no texts are unused; therefore, they do not need to be defined.
 <details>
   <summary>Example</summary>